AntonioIliev19/Sudoku/README.md

   - **Broken** → There is a conflict on the board.
 Undo or change one or more numbers, then validate again.

 - **Solve instantly**
-  Fill the puzzle automatically (use if you’re stuck or want to check the solution).
+  Fill the table automatically (use if you’re stuck or want to check the solution).

 - **Status & Level display**
   - **Status** shows whether the current board is *Unsolved*, *Unsolvable* or *Broken*.
-  - **Level** shows the difficulty of the generated puzzle.
+  - **Level** shows the difficulty of the generated sudoku.

 - **Helpful info dialog**
   A Material Design popup explains how validation works and gives gameplay tips.